cronvel/rest-query/doc/methods-paths-and-patterns.md

 # Methods overview

-* GET: *retrieve* an object or a collection of objects
+* GET: *retrieve* a document or a collection (array of documents)
-* PUT: *create* or *update* (overwrite) an object in the collection, the object is placed at the exact place in the provided URI, with the exact ID provided, except if it violate uniqueness, if an object exists, it is replaced entirely by the new object.
+* PUT: *create* or *update* (overwrite) a document in the collection, the document is placed at the exact place in the provided URI, with the exact ID provided, except if it violate uniqueness, if a document exists, it is replaced entirely by the new object.
-* PATCH: *update* partially, update only parts of the object present in the patch body
+* PATCH: *update* partially, update only parts of the document present in the patch body
-* DELETE: *delete* the object (or the collection, if possible)
+* DELETE: *delete* the document (or the collection, if possible)
 * POST:
-	* *create* an object on the collection
+	* *create* a document on the collection
 	* execute a method of a collection, e.g. `POST /Users/CREATE-TOKEN` will authenticate the user with {ID} as ID
 	* execute a method of a document, e.g. `POST /Users/{id}/SOME-METHOD` will execute `someMethod()` of the user (document)
 	* POST always indicate something that cannot be done offline.